davidchesnut/sp-general-docs/docs/how-to-use-code-to-pin-terms-to-navigation-term-sets-in-sharepoint-2013.md

 ---
-title: How to: Use code to pin terms to navigation term sets in SharePoint 2013 ms.prod: SHAREPOINT ms.assetid: 4a2811dc-25fd-4eb2-b0ab-1edded64c556
+title: How to Use code to pin terms to navigation term sets in SharePoint 2013 ms.prod: SHAREPOINT ms.assetid: 4a2811dc-25fd-4eb2-b0ab-1edded64c556
 ---